cypress-io/circleci-orb/jobs.md

 **`record`**

-> Record results on Cypress Dashboard, see https://on.cypress.io/dashboard-service
+> Record results on Cypress Dashboard, see https://on.cypress.io/dashboard-service.
+> This option is necessary to enable other related flags, like `parallel` and `group`.

 type: boolean